sebastienjust/experiments-fullstack-quarkus-vite/README.md

 The goal is to have the backend manage routing.
 When backend had some clues on where to go next and what data provide to the front, you need to pass down this data.

-One common pattern is to write a Javascript string directly in the webpage.
+One common pattern is to write a JavaScript string directly in the webpage.

 First, from the `SomePage.kt`, send Json to the page template: